Kennicott Grove

-Kennicott Grove is an area of prairie and wooded lands that includes the home of John Kennicott (1802–1863) and his family, including his son Robert Kennicott (1835–1866).
+Kennicott Grove is an area of prairie and wooded lands in Glenview, Illinois, United States.
+It includes the home of John Kennicott (1802–1863) and his family, including his son Robert Kennicott (1835–1866).
 John Kennicott was an agriculturalist and a doctor.
 Robert Kennicott was a naturalist and an explorer, who founded the Chicago Academy of Sciences.
-The grove is 123 acre in size.
-It is located near the intersection of Milwaukee Ave. and Lake Ave. in Glenview, Illinois, in the United States.
+The grove is 123 acre in size and located near the intersection of Milwaukee and Lake avenues.
 Kennicott Grove was declared a National Historic Landmark in 1976.
 The site is maintained by the Glenview Park District as The Grove National Historic Landmark or also The Grove, and contains a nature interpretive center, historic buildings (some original and some recreated), and nature trails.

 History

 John A. Kennicott was born near Saratoga, New York, in 1802.
 Kennicott taught in Buffalo, New York, then attended the Fairfield Medical College.
 Upon graduation, he taught for a year in Mississippi, then opened a medical office in New Orleans, Louisiana, in 1829.
 Seven years later, Kennicott moved with his wife and two sons to Northfield Township, Cook County, Illinois, an area that was almost completely undeveloped.
 He made a claim of several hundred acres 15 mi south of Half Day between Lake Michigan and the Des Plaines River.
 Naming his homestead "The Grove" for the abundance of trees, Kennicott built a house on it around 1856.